ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/README.md

 As an example, we will use the FashionMNIST dataset.
 I suggest writing your own datamodule and dataset files, but you can also copy the ones from this project.
 It is also good practice to write a small test to ensure that the datamodule and dataset are functioning as expected.
 Examples of these tests can be found at the end of both files.

+**3. Create Model and Networks with Corresponding Configuration**:
+In this step, you will define your main model within the `src/models` directory.
+This model should be a PyTorch Lightning module, which means it inherits from `LightningModule`.
+The model encapsulates your machine learning algorithm, including methods for the forward pass, loss calculation, and the optimizer step.
+It's also where you'll define the main training, validation, and testing loops.

+For configuration, similar to the datamodule, set up a default configuration in `configs/model/default.yaml`.
+This file should contain settings common to all models.
+Then, for specific models, create separate configuration files within the same directory.
+This approach allows for flexibility and ease in switching between different model configurations.

+Your model will rely on networks, which are essentially the building blocks of your model, such as layers or a set of layers that perform specific functions (like encoders and decoders in autoencoders).
+Define these networks in `src/models/components`.
+Networks are versatile and can be reused across different models.
+For instance, an encoder network designed for one model can potentially be used in another model with similar requirements.

+Network configurations should be placed in `configs/model/net`.
+This maintains organization and clarity, especially when dealing with multiple networks.

+As a practical exercise, start by creating a simple model and network.
+Even if it's basic, this exercise will help you understand the process of building and integrating these components.
+Use the examples provided in this project as a reference or solution.
+To ensure your model and networks are set up correctly, it's advisable to write unit tests.
+These tests verify the functionality of each component.
+You can find examples of such tests at the end of the respective files in this project.

+By following these steps, you'll gain hands-on experience in setting up and configuring models and networks, which are crucial for developing effective machine learning solutions.

 ## How to run

 Install dependencies